asu-kim/efficient-DDE-experiments/README.md

 # [efficient-DDE-experiments](https://github.com/asu-kim/efficient-DDE-experiments)

-This is an artifact for evaluation of the paper:
+This is an artifact for evaluation of the paper (PADS'25):

 "Improving the Efficiency of Coordinating Timed Events in Distributed Systems"